 If a doctor or nurse fail to properly diagnose this condition and treat it appropriately, they may be negligent in their duties.
 These kinds of errors are not uncommon.
 In fact, diagnostic errors accounted for the largest fraction of medical malpractice claims.

 Doctors need to obtain a proper patient medical history as well as their family medical history so they can be ready.
 They should be aware that there are many preexisting conditions that put patients at higher risk of pre-eclampsia.
 This includes those who have a family history of the condition as well as those who have a history of high blood pressure, are obese, and those of African American ethnicity.

 Do not wait to seek legal assistance if you believe a doctor’s negligence has caused you or a loved one harm.
 Pre-eclampsia is a dangerous condition for both a mother and child, but it is treatable if detected early.
 The condition is common, and doctors should be on the lookout for its signs and symptoms.

 If a doctor fails to diagnose pre-eclampsia due to their own negligence or carelessness, they are putting lives in danger.
-If you need a pre-eclampsia malpractice attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.
+If you need a medical malpractice attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.